 (iii) time and date that he intends to commence duty in relation to his appointment.

+1203A.
+Specialist equipment to be returned

+When a member or cadet is to be transferred from a specialist area, the member or cadet is to ensure that all items of specialist equipment issued to the member or cadet are returned to the Officer in Charge before the member or cadet actually leaves that specialist area.

+[Regulation 1203A inserted in Gazette 2 Feb 2007 p.
+251.]

 1204.
 Removal allowance

 (1) Subject to subregulation (2), a member or cadet who is moved from one position to another or is required by the Commissioner to vacate one house to occupy another —